rayyan-umair/rayyan-umair.github.io/README.md

 ## A bit about me

-I am learning something new every day.

-I’ve always been the person people call when something breaks and nobody knows why.
-I do not claim to know every tool/skill out there.
-I do not claim to be a master of the tools/skills I have mentioned in my profile.
+I've always been the person people call when something goes wrong, technical or not.
+I do not claim to have mastered every tool I've used or every skill listed in this profile.
+I am still learning something new every day — and that's never been a setback.
+It's the habit that gets me to the answer everyone else gave up looking for.

-I just do not like problems that remain unsolved.
-Hence I do not give up.
-Regardless of how many hours I have to put in, of how many tools I need to learn, I just keep adapting.
-That’s a superpower.

-That mindset pulled me into the intersection of IT & Business, specifically AI, Cybersecurity and Cloud Technology.
-I’m building toward that responsibility through hands-on experience, certifications, and a degree in Information Security.

-I’m not interested in fixing the same problem forever.
-I’d rather understand the root cause and build systems where failure is harder to create in the first place.
+The reason: I just do not like problems that remain unsolved.
+I do not chase the same fix again and again, patch the same symptom twice, or call something "done" just because it stopped breaking for now.
+I'd rather understand why it broke in the first place and build something where that failure is structurally harder to create again.

-Outside of tech, I value calmness, discipline and precision.
-Whether that’s in the gym, at a shooting range, at a race track, in the sky, in deep waters or somewhere quiet in nature.

-Technology evolves.

-Responsibility doesn’t.

----

-## What I'm working toward
+That mindset pulled me into the intersection of IT & Business — AI, Cybersecurity, and Cloud Technology, to be specific.
+AI is changing how fast problems get found, but it doesn't change who's accountable when something goes wrong.
+That gap between speed and accountability is what I find genuinely interesting, and it's the direction I'm building my entire skill set around.

+**My core interests:**

-◈  Security Architecture & Risk
-Design systems that hold up by principle, not ones that survive because someone remembered to patch them in time.
+◈ **Security Architecture & Risk** — systems that hold up by principle, not ones that survive because someone remembered to patch them in time.

-◈  AI-Augmented Decision Making
-AI handles execution well.
-Judgment calls in ambiguous situations with real consequences need a human in the right seat.
+◈ **AI-Augmented Decision Making** — AI handles execution well.
+Judgment calls in ambiguous, high-stakes situations still need a human in the room.

-◈  Human Accountability in Systems
-When something goes wrong at scale, someone has to walk into that room, own it, and make it credible it won't happen again.
-That's the role I'm building toward.
+◈ **Human Accountability in Systems** — when something breaks at scale, someone has to walk into that room, own it, and make the fix credible.

----
+I'm building toward these through hands-on projects, certifications, and a degree in Information Security — and whatever I learn along the way gets tested directly on **REXDR**, a modular network intelligence & threat-hunting platform I'm actively building.
+Most of what's in my pinned repos exists because I needed to actually use a concept, not just read about it.

+Outside of tech, I chase the same things: calmness, discipline, precision.
+In the gym.
+At the range.
+On the track.
+In the sky.
+In deep water.
+Somewhere quiet in nature.

+**Technology evolves.**

+**Responsibility doesn't.**

 ## Right now